ElBigfoot/Python-DevOps-basics/chapter-12-docker.md

 ## Chapter 12
 Docker

-containers share a kernel
+Containers share a kernel

-there are two ways to autoamte a docker using Python
+There are two ways to automate Docker using Python

-1) As subprocess library and the use docker CLI (Low Option) pros cons
+1) As subprocess library and the use docker CLI (Low Option)
-         You need absolute control over specific CLI commands not readily available in dockerpy.
+   * You need absolute control over specific CLI commands not readily available in dockerpy.
-        You have a simple script that only utilizes a few basic Docker commands and doesn't require complex object interaction with the Docker Engine.
+   * You have a simple script that only utilizes a few basic Docker commands and doesn't require complex object interaction with the Docker Engine.

 2) dockerpy

-pros
-cons

 For most cases, dockerpy is recommended: It simplifies Docker interaction, improves code readability, and provides built-in error handling and type safety.
 Here's a breakdown of the pros and cons between dockerpy and the combination of Python subprocess and docker CLI:

 **dockerpy (Python library for Docker API):**